moorechow/pyRevit/4addingscriptsandtabs.md

 Here is the structure of a command bundle:

 - Each command bundle needs to include a script either in python or C#:
-	- `script.py`: is for python commands
+	- **`script.py`**: is for python commands (the first script file under the bundle that ends with `script.py` will be used as the script for this command bundle.
+		- Examples: `BuildWall_script.py` `Analyse-script.py`
+	- **`config.py`**: is for python commands configuration.
+If this script is provided then Shift-Clicking on the button will run this command instead.
+Also a black dot will be added to the button name in the user interface to show that this command has a custom configuration tool.
+See the `Match` tool in pyRevit's default toolset.
-	- `script.cs`: is for C# commands
+	- **`script.cs`**: is for C# commands and works similarly to python scripts.

-- `icon.png`: Command bundles can include an icon for their user interface.
+- **`icon.png`**: Command bundles can include an icon for their user interface.
-- `lib`: The can define a python library (a sub-folder named `lib` inside the bundle will do).
+- **`lib`**: The can define a python library (a sub-folder named `lib` inside the bundle will do).
 This library will be accessible to the python script in this bundle.
 This organizes all the python modules that are necessary for this python script to work into one folder.

 This is how a command bundle looks like: